Investing into Africa – Efficient Route to Market Using a Guernsey/South African Structure

 Structures are bespoke and often include an ESG (environment, social and governance) investment strategy.
 Both corporate and fund vehicles are typically used, with Private Investment Funds (PIFs) the favoured fund structure.

-This note looks at a Guernsey Fund structure with the consideration of a South African investment company subsidiary.
+This note looks at a Guernsey Fund structure with the consideration of a South African Headquartering company (SA HQ Co) subsidiary.
 The principal is the same for a Guernsey holding company for international investors where a regulated Fund is not required.

 Inward Investment: The Private Investment Fund (PIF)